 Today I am sharing a favorite, traditional Greek recipe.
 Another lathero.
-These days, here in Greece we have been getting very little sleep, what with following all the developments taking place with our economy, so I cook dishes that are very easy, almost requiring no recipe.
-Just vegetables cooked with olive oil and tomato, that is what a lathero is.
 This one is called arakas latheros, translated as peas cooked in olive oil.
 Not only is it easy to make, but it is also a comfort food: cooked vegetables in a rich olive oil-tomato sauce, accompanied with tangy feta and good bread to dip in the yummy juices.

 I feel peas are an underestimated food, usually served on the side plainly boiled with a lump of butter on them.
 However, in Greek cuisine we cook them in olive oil and tomato, along with dill.
 We also add carrots and potatoes-(today I added only carrots as I did not have any potatoes).
 This meal of course, is accompanied by feta and bread.
 Again this is a vegetable based main meal that is characteristic of the Greek diet, not a side dish.
 So in essence you fulfill almost all your vegetable needs of the day, in just one meal.